Operational Intelligence: The Foundation of Offshore Vessel Efficiency

 Weather shifts.
 Job scopes change.
 Clients adjust schedules.
 Vessels wait, move, hold position, load cargo, support offshore assets, and return to standby.

 Operational intelligence gives teams a common operating picture.
-It supports better planning, fairer performance review, faster issue investigation, and stronger communication between vessel and shore.
+It supports better planning, fairer performance review, faster issue investigation, stronger communication, and more useful fleet benchmarking.

 For offshore fleets, the value is not just knowing what happened.